1937 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1937 Proof Wheat Penny Value

-The 1937 Proof Wheat Penny holds a pivotal position in American numismatic history as it marked the restoration of brilliant proof production after a 20-year interruption.
+The 1937 Proof Wheat Penny holds a pivotal position in American numismatic history as the second year of restored brilliant proof production after a 20-year interruption.
+PCGS CoinFacts specifically identifies it as carrying “the second lowest mintage in the non-error Brilliant Proof Lincoln Cent series” — meaning its 9,320-coin production run is one of the smallest in the modern proof era.

 The restored production process introduced acid-etching techniques that created frosted devices against mirror-like fields, establishing visual standards still used today.
 However, this early implementation meant contrast effects deteriorated rapidly during striking, with only the first 50–100 impressions from each die achieving maximum contrast.